Time-Conditioned Generative Modeling of Object-Centric Representations for Video Decomposition and Prediction: Method

-We will respectively describe the inference procedure of object-centric latent variables (corresponding to \ref{subsec:object_inference}) and the view-dependent latent variables, in which the inference of view-dependent latent variables can be further subdivided into the inference of observation (corresponding to \ref{subsec:observed_view_inference}) and prediction (corresponding to \ref{subsec:query_view_inference}).
-The specific overview of inference can be found in Figure \ref{fig:overview} and the mathematical form is described in Appendix B.
+In the following, we will introduce the inference methods for the observed view-dependent latent variables in Section \ref{subsec:observed_view_inference}, the predicted view-dependent latent variables in Section \ref{subsec:query_view_inference}, and the view-independent object-centric latent variables in Section \ref{subsec:object_inference}.
+The overview of the inference procedure is illustrated in Figure \ref{fig:overview}.
+The mathematical details of the inference procedure can be found in the Supplementary Material.

-\subsubsection{Inference of observed view-dependent latents}
+\subsubsection{Inference of Observed View-dependent Latents}